-- Transcript from first year of law school enrollment
+- Transcript from the first year of law school enrollment, if applicable

 - Letter of Good Standing from current law school, containing class rank (If the law school does not rank the class, a letter from the law school registrar or Dean of Students outlining the grading policy must be submitted.)